Introducing the MA in Indigenous Community Development

-This course is an exercise in theological reflection ordered around the concept of community.
-It will examine the Christian doctrines of creation, fall, and redemption identifying God’s ultimate purpose in the world as being the establishment of community.
-The course has two major foci.
-It examines, on the one hand, the work of the triune God in creation, preservation, and redemption; and on other, the place of humanity within the created and redeemed order.
-Other issues that are examined include: evil and the fall in their spiritual and cosmic dimensions, ecology and the cultural mandate, etc. As with TH 601, the course will include understandings of the nature and origins of community as portrayed within Indigenous myth, cosmologies and spiritual perspectives.
+This course is a theological reflection focused on the concept of community.
+It will examine the Christian doctrines of creation, fall, and redemption, identifying God’s community-creating purpose in the world.
+Other issues to be examined include evil and the fall in their spiritual and cosmic dimensions, ecology and the cultural mandate.
+The course will include understandings of the nature and origins of community as portrayed within Indigenous cosmologies and spiritual perspectives.

-An intercultural, contextual introduction to central issues in Christian ethics, with attention to the way in which moral reflection interacts with philosophy and culture.
-The course explores biblical-theological foundations for ethics, the role of scripture and Jesus’ example in ethical formulation, and deals with major contemporary topics including gender, sexuality, marriage, euthanasia, war, bioethics, wealth and poverty.
+An intercultural and contextual introduction to central issues in Christian ethics, with attention to the way in which moral reflection interacts with philosophy and culture.
+The course explores biblical-theological foundations for ethics, the role of scripture, and Jesus’ example in ethical formulation.
+It further deals with major contemporary topics including gender, sexuality, marriage, euthanasia, war, bioethics, wealth, and poverty.